serivesmejia/EOCV-Sim/USAGE.md

 <img src='images/eocvsim_usage_telemetry.png' width='25%' height='25%'><br/>

 For further information about telemetry, you can check out the [SDK docs on Telemetry](https://ftctechnh.github.io/ftc_app/doc/javadoc/org/firstinspires/ftc/robotcore/external/Telemetry.html), note that not all the methods are implemented for EOCV-Sim

+# Variable Tuner

+From 2.0.0, there's a variable tuner implemented into the simulator, inspired by the one in FTC Dashboard, it allows to edit variables in real time seamlessly through Java reflection.